yazasyahreza/egoocar/README.md

-This is my individual project for the final exam in the form of a car shop ecommerce website.
-This ecommerce website uses HTML, CSS, PHP, MySQL, and JS technologies.
-Users can interact with the website and read information about car sales.
+This is my individual project for my final exam at school to create an e-commerce website for a car dealership.
+It was designed using PHP, MySQL, and Bootstrap technologies.
+The website is also divided into two systems: an administrator system and a landing page display.